LuisScoccola/shapediscover/README.md

 Here are two small example using `ShapeDiscoverLite`, which is the currently recommended interface.
 See notebooks in the `examples` directory for more examples.

+### Topological inference
-A topological inference example: recovering the topology of a two-dimensional sphere.
+Recovering the topology of a two-dimensional sphere.
 We choose a cover with 25 elements for illustration purposes, but ShapeDiscover recovers the correct topology with as few as 5 cover elements.

 ```python